DeepLabCut/DeepLabCut/docs/installation.md

 - if you git clone or download this folder, and are inside of it then ``import deeplabcut`` will import the package from there rather than from the latest on PyPi!

-## You're ready to Run DeepLabCut!

-Now you can use Jupyter Notebooks, Spyder, and to train just use the terminal, to run all the code!

 ## System-wide considerations: